-The performance management framework extends to partners, principals, executive directors and directors, and applies to all EY member firms around the world.
+The performance management framework extends to partners, principals, executive directors and directors (PPEDDs), and applies to all EY member firms around the world.
 It reinforces the global business agenda by continuing to link performance to wider goals and values.
 The process includes goal setting, ongoing feedback, personal development planning and an annual performance review, all tied to partners' recognition and reward.
-Documenting Partners, Principals, Directors, and Executive Directors (PPEDD)s' goals and performance is the cornerstone of the evaluation process.
+Documenting PPEDS' goals and performance are the cornerstone of the evaluation process.
 An EY member firm partner's goals are required to reflect various global and local priorities across six metrics, the most important one being quality.